Nordic countries: Intra-Nordic Trade and Economic Integration

+Trade Balance and GDP Contribution

+Nordic foreign trade in goods and services remains a critical driver of economic growth.
+Sweden and Denmark have the highest net trade values, with trade contributing significantly to their GDP.
+The region's economies are expected to see modest GDP growth in 2025, supported by household consumption, lower interest rates, and a gradual recovery in global demand.
+However, uncertainties such as global trade frictions and tariffs pose risks to export-led growth.

 Demographics

 At the beginning of the 20th century, almost 12 million people lived in the Nordic countries.
 Today, the population has increased to 27 million people.
 The Nordic countries have one of the lowest population densities in the world.
 The low density is partly due to the fact that many parts of the Nordic countries are marginal areas, where nature puts limitations on settlement.
-In four out of five Nordic countries, around 20 per cent of the population is to be found in the vicinity of the respective capitals.
+In the four most populous of the five Nordic countries, around 20 per cent of the population is to be found in the vicinity of the respective capitals.
 In Iceland, this percentage is even higher, with more than 60 per cent of Icelanders residing at or nearby the capital city of Reykjavík.

-During the past 100 years, the population growth has been strongest in Greenland, where the population has multiplied by almost five, from 12,000 to 56,000 people.
+During the past 100 years, population growth has been strongest in Greenland, where the population has multiplied by almost five, from 12,000 to 56,000 people.
 In Iceland, the increase has gone from 78,000 to 322,000 people.
 The population on the Faroe Islands has more than tripled, from 15,000 to 48,000 people.
 The Swedish and Ålandic populations are the only ones that have not at least doubled.
 Since 1990, the total population in the Nordic countries has increased by more than 2.8 million people (12 per cent) – the most in Iceland (27 per cent) and in Norway and Åland by 19 and close to 18 per cent.
-Certain regions in Finland, Norway and Sweden have experienced a decline in the population due to urbanization, but at the national level all the Nordic countries have experienced growth.
-Compared to 2005, both the Faroe Islands and Greenland have experienced a minor decline in the population.
+Certain regions in Finland, Norway and Sweden have experienced a decline in the population due to urbanisation, but at the national level all the Nordic countries have experienced growth.
+Compared to 2005, both the Faroe Islands and Greenland have experienced a minor decline.
 Iceland has also experienced shorter periods with a declining population.
 The Danish population is expected to increase by 8 per cent until 2035, while Finland and Sweden expect an increase in the population of about 10 and almost 16 per cent respectively.